-Let’s Build a Lot More Power Lines
+Manchin’s New Bill Could Lead to One Big Climate Win

 That’s where permitting reform comes in.
 This summer, when Manchin agreed to support the Inflation Reduction Act, he forced Chuck Schumer to swear that he would introduce a separate bill later in the year to reform the onerous environmental-review process.
 Permitting touches many aspects of American infrastructure, and Manchin wasn’t necessarily thinking of transmission lines: He wants to expedite the construction of the Mountain Valley Pipeline, which will bring natural gas out of West Virginia to the East Coast.
 Since then, we haven’t learned a lot about the actual content of the bill, save a one-page bullet-point list and a brief draft reportedly watermarked with the initials of the American Petroleum Institute.
 (The lobbying group has denied writing or editing the legislation.)

-Even without details on the text of the bill, permitting reform has created two unusual camps in Congress.
-Some Democrats have said that they wouldn’t support such a deal, and Senator Bernie Sanders called it a “huge giveaway to the fossil-fuel industry.”
-Meanwhile, some Republicans who would typically be open to this sort of legislation are wary of giving Manchin and the Democrats yet another legislative win.
-It’s no sure thing that permitting reform will become law.

-But for now, based on what we do know, the permitting bill will likely make three big changes to existing law to accelerate the sort of infrastructure we need to build more transmission lines.
+Based on what we do know, the permitting bill will likely make three big changes to existing law to accelerate the sort of infrastructure we need to build more transmission lines.
 First, it would let the government declare that a transmission project is “in the national interest,” which would let FERC, the same agency that approves interstate pipelines, run a streamlined permitting process and issue a construction permit.
 Second, it would let the government set permitting-review deadlines for major transmission projects, so that projects could not get buried under an avalanche of procedural concerns.
 Finally, it would let FERC say who will pay for a transmission project.

 The most important of the three changes might be the final one, the question of who pays for a new line, Rob Gramlich, the founder and president of Grid Strategies and one of the country’s foremost transmission lobbyists, told me.
 Most transmission projects are not made by the federal government or by developers such as Skelly, but by utilities, who then must divide up the cost of construction among their ratepayers.